brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 *Project title* : **Biosignal processing for automatic emotion recognition**

-In this project we will be using multimodal datasets found from open data sources with the goal of using *biosignal processing* and *machine learning* techniques to perform *automatic emotion recognition*.
+In this project we intended to use multimodal datasets found from open data sources with the goal of using *biosignal processing* and *machine learning* techniques to perform *automatic emotion recognition*.
-The project will be performed using *Python* and *high performance computing* to build a classifier of discrete emotional states.
+The project was performed using *Python* and *high performance computing* to build a classifier of discrete emotional states.
-We will make good use of *data visualization* and will be sharing our progress through a *notebook* for anyone interested.
+We made use of *data visualization* and share our work through *notebooks*.

-Right now, we're a team of 2 people (Danielle and Achraf), but other fellow BrainHack School 2020 participants are very welcome to participate if their interests fit!
+The project presentation is available [here](https://gitpitch.com/brainhack-school2020/Biosignal-Emotions-BHS-2020).

 ## Project definition